 Your DNA and other medical data related to it may not be as private as you think.
 To some extent, it is private but there are some exceptions like when the law or court requires it, then the DNA test kit company will have no choice but to release it.

-Moreover, take note that the contract you sign for most of these DNA companies usually includes their rights to sell your data to other companies for research purposes.
-However, you can ask them to destroy your saliva or another DNA sample after testing.
+Moreover, take note that the contract you sign for most of these DNA companies usually includes their rights to sell your data to other companies for research purposes, but you can ask them to destroy your saliva or another DNA sample after testing.
 However, there is also a company where you can upload raw dna data and consent to share it for health research, but all the DNA and health data is stripped of any personal identifying information.

 5. Do Not Expect to Know If You Will Be Sick or Not